How to Obtain a Boating License in Florida

 Do you need a license to drive a boat in Florida?

 While a license is not required in Florida to operate a boat, an education card must be obtained.
 Florida’s Boating Safety Education Identification Card provides proof that the applicant has completed all of the state’s mandatory educational requirements.

 Depending on the type and size of the vessel, boating license age limits may apply.
 Typically, a boat card is only required for motorized vehicles and must be held by applicants who were born on or after January 1, 1988.
 Furthermore, boaters must pass educational courses if they are operating a vessel of 10 or more horsepower.

 In addition to the above boating license requirements, residents must be at least 14 years old to operate a personal motorized vessel on Florida waterways, regardless of whether a course has been taken.
 Furthermore, boaters must be at least 18 years old to rent a vessel.

-Residents must carry a boater education card and a photo ID with them at all times when operating a motorized vessel over 10 horsepower.
+Residents must carry a boater education card and a photo ID or official Florida driver’s license with them at all times when operating a motorized vessel over 10 horsepower.
 Non-residents of the state are not required to take one of Florida’s boating safety courses if they can prove they have passed equivalent requirements in other jurisdictions.
 Not all applicants are required to hold an education ID card.
 The following applicants are exempt.